scoverage/sbt-coveralls/README.md

 For example output [click here](https://coveralls.io/builds/6727)

-**WARNING - This plugin is brand new - created 11 March 2013 - Likely to fall over**
+**WARNING - This plugin is brand new - created 11 March 2013 - Feel free to use, but don't expect it to be perfect yet**

 # Installation